-The defendant also argued that the injured worker had fabricated his curriculum vitae with respect to previous driving experience which would have been a negating factor in considering his employment.
-The injured worker admitted on cross-examination that he had in fact done this.
+The defendant also argued that the injured worker had fabricated his curriculum vitae with respect to previous driving experience which would have been a negating factor in considering his employment and the injured worker admitted on cross-examination that he had in fact done this.

 Her Honour accepted the plaintiff's evidence about his pain levels prior to the accident and what activities he did undertake with the benefit of medication and the effect of the accident on his pain levels.

-The plaintiff was arguing that $80,000 was an appropriate level for this head of damage.
-The defendant argued $35,000 was appropriate.
+The plaintiff was arguing that $80,000 was an appropriate level for this head of damage, and the defendant argued $35,000 was appropriate.

 Past and Future Economic Loss